Alice Terry, 1922, in a photograph by Melbourne Spurr (1888-1964).

-Carolina made films where her roles were smaller but memorable such as playing Anna in veteran Italian director Giuliano Montaldo’s I demoni di San Pietroburgo (The Demons of St. Petersburg) a bio-pic about Russian novelist Fyodor Dostoevsky.
+Carolina made films where her roles were smaller but memorable.
+She played Anna in veteran Italian director Giuliano Montaldo’s I demoni di San Pietroburgo (The Demons of St. Petersburg).
+It is a bio-pic about Russian novelist Fyodor Dostoevsky.
 With a soundtrack by prolific Ennio Morricone, Carolina said her experience for this 2008 film on location in Russia was very beautiful.

 From Boris-Il Film (58 seconds):

-Excerpt from a trailer for the 2009 Italian comedy film Oggi sposi (Just Married) directed by Luca Lucini.
-Carolina plays Glada in a movie about a reformed ladies’ man who has his heart set on marrying the daughter of the Indian ambassador.
-(56 seconds):
+Excerpt from a trailer for the 2009 Italian comedy film Oggi sposi (Just Married) directed by Luca Lucini where Carolina plays Glada.
+The movie is about a reformed ladies’ man who has his heart set on marrying the daughter of the Indian ambassador.
+(56 seconds)

 In the 2011 award-winning drama film The Entreprenuer (L’Industriale), Carolina worked again with director Giuliano Montaldo.
 It follows the story of a businessman facing extreme challenges to make his enterprises successful.
-A press event with the director and cast (4:07 minutes) is followed by a clip featuring Carolina Crescentiti and Pierfrancesco Favino in a scene from the Italian Golden Globes Best Film (:31 minutes):
+A press event above with the director and cast (4:07 minutes) is followed by a clip below featuring Carolina Crescentini and Pierfrancesco Favino in a scene from the Italian Golden Globes Best Film.

-Trailer for the witty and wry 2015 film Maraviglioso Boccaccio directed by veteran Italian film directors Paolo and Vittorio Taviani (1:34 minutes):
+Trailer for the wry and witty 2015 film Maraviglioso Boccaccio directed by veteran Italian film directors Paolo and Vittorio Taviani (1:34 minutes):

 A scene from Maraviglioso Boccaccio featuring Carolina Crescentini as Isabetta, a wayward novice.
 Featured is Paola Cortellesi as the convent’s superior.
 (3.02 minutes)